-After declining by more than 1,100 from December 2008 through March 2010, General Fund employment levels stabilized through March 2012.
-Since March 2012, there has been a gradual increase of approximately 235 positions.1
+After declining by more than 1,100 from December 2008 through March 2010, General Fund employment has since increased by 188.1

 1Department of Human Service (DHS) personnel are excluded to allow comparability.
 DHS personnel are primarily reported in the Grants Revenue Fund beginning in FY12, due to an accounting change.